o19s/elasticsearch-learning-to-rank/README.md

 ## I want to jump in!

-If you want to just jump in, go straight to the demo.
-The demo uses [Ranklib](https://sourceforge.net/p/lemur/wiki/RankLib/), a relatively straightforward Java Learning to Rank library, to train models.
-Follow the directions in the [demo README](demo/README.md), edit code, and have fun!
+The demo lives in another repo now, [Hello LTR](https://github.com/o19s/hello-ltr) and it has both ES and Solr example.
+Follow the directions for Elasticsearch in the README to set up the environment and start with the [notebooks/elasticsearch/tmdb/hello-ltr.ipynb](https://github.com/o19s/hello-ltr/blob/master/notebooks/elasticsearch/tmdb/hello-ltr%20(ES).ipynb).
+Have fun!

 # Installing